Sudhanshu248/ResumeAI/README.md

 <li>Paste a Job Description (Optional): Improve results by letting the AI tailor content to a specific job.</li>

-<li>Choose a Template: Pick a professional design that matches your industry.</li>

 <li>Generate & Edit: Let the AI generate a resume, and make manual tweaks if needed.</li>

 <li>Download & Apply: Export and use your resume immediately.</li>